eyalz800/zpp_file/README.md

 The `zpp::filesystem::file` class is an owning class, whereas the `zpp::filesystem::weak_file` is non-owning and can be constructed using a specific file handle or file descriptor without closing them.

-In order to open a file, use one of the following overloads.
+In order to open a file, use one of the following overloads:

 This overload is a passthrough to the platform API function, either `open` for Linux or `CreateFile` for Windows, with the same parameters and order.